How can we help you today?

 Examples that affect small business websites include:

-• A firewall or security plugin blocking certain form fields
+• A firewall or security plugin is blocking certain form fields

-• A web application firewall rejecting specific characters in a submission
+• A web application firewall rejects specific characters in a submission

 • Security rules limiting upload size or request length